caspergrl/GT-UX-UI-Dec2022-June2023/20-week/01-lesson.md

 > 📌 The goal of this section is to introduce students to the concept of CDNs and Bootstrap 4 in particular.
 This lecture and the demo that follows will prepare students to tackle today's first and second learning objectives, linking Bootstrap 4 to an HTML page through a CDN and being able to explain how the Bootstrap 4 CDN saves developers time during the web development process.

-> :briefcase: **Employer Competitive Note:** Bootstrap 4 is used to create front-end prototypes rapidly.
+Bootstrap 4 is used to create front-end prototypes rapidly.
 Bootstrap is a common framework in the professional world of web development.
 This framework enables students to create designs that use both Bootstrap 4 components and the responsive col class system.

 Tie what students have learned about UX/UI in this boot camp to what they're learning today.
 For example: